Vigneswaran-M97/Weather-application/README.md

-# Wether-application
+# Weather-application

-Gwether is web application created by pthon and django and using openweatherapi
+Gweather is web application created by pthon and django and using openweatherapi

 step 1 = Clone the git code --> git clone https://github.com/Vigneswaran-M97/Wether-application.git